Line bundles on perfectoid covers: case of good reduction: Introduction

+In characteristic $p$, there is for proper $X$ a fully faithful functor from $K$-linear representations of the \'etale fundamental group of $X$ to vector bundles on $X^\perf$.
+As in the $p$-adic case, it is therefore of interest to study the difference between the categories of vector bundles on $X$ and $X^\perf$, potentially leading to a kind of ``$t$-adic Simpson correspondence'' over $\F_p(\!(t)\!)$.

+While keeping these motivations in mind, we leave the specific applications to subsequent works, and will in this article focus on studying the above questions in their own right.

-\begin{Remark} The following has previously been known regarding Questions \ref{q:Pic(X)->Pic(X_infty)-surj} and \ref{q:Pic(X)->Pic(X^perf)-kernel}: \begin{enumerate} \item One well-understood case is when the $X_i$ are all affinoid and $X_\infty$ is affinoid perfectoid: In this case, Kedlaya--Liu have shown in \cite{KedlayaLiu-II} that the analogue of Kiehl's Theorem A holds, and using a result of Gabber--Ramero, one deduces that $\eqref{eq:q1}$ is always an isomorphism in this case.
-This works more generally for vector bundles of any rank. \item The case of $X=\P^n$ has been studied by Dorfsman-Hopkins, who showed in his thesis \cite{dorfsman2019projective} that $\eqref{eq:q2}$ is an isomorphism for $X=\P^n$, extending the case of $n=1$ previously treated by Das \cite{das2016vector}.
-Dorfsman-Hopkins--Ray--Wear have extended this to smooth projective toric varieties \cite{perfectoid_covers_toric}, where the map \eqref{eq:q2} is also an isomorphism. \end{enumerate} \end{Remark}
+\begin{Remark} The following has previously been known regarding Questions \ref{q:Pic(X)->Pic(X_infty)-surj} and \ref{q:Pic(X)->Pic(X^perf)-kernel}: \begin{enumerate} \item One case that is well-understood is when the $X_i$ are all affinoid and $X_\infty$ is affinoid perfectoid: In this case, Kedlaya--Liu have shown in \cite{KedlayaLiu-II} that vector bundles on $X_\infty$ correspond to projective $\O(X_\infty)$-modules, and using a result of Gabber--Ramero (see \Cref{p:Gabber-Ramero-5.4.42}), one deduces that $\eqref{eq:q1}$ is an isomorphism in this case. \item The case of $X=\P^n$ has been studied by Dorfsman-Hopkins, who showed in his thesis \cite{dorfsman2019projective} that $\eqref{eq:q2}$ is an isomorphism for $X=\P^n$, extending the case of $n=1$ previously treated by Das \cite{das2016vector}.
+Dorfsman-Hopkins--Ray--Wear have extended this to smooth projective toric varieties \cite{perfectoid_covers_toric}, where the map \eqref{eq:q2} is also an isomorphism. \item In the specific setting of \Cref{rem:motivation}.2, we had previously described in \cite{heuer-geometric-Simpson-Pic} the kernel of the map $\Pic(X)\to \Pic(X_\infty)$: When the rigid analytic Picard functor $\underline{\Pic}_{X}$ is representable, the kernel is the open subgroup of ``topologically torsion'' elements.
+In this article, we give a different perspective on this phenomenon and also describe $\Pic(X_\infty)$ as well as the Picard functor of $X_\infty$ in some first cases of interest. \end{enumerate} \end{Remark}